Tazinho/snakecase/README.md

 Current behaviour (this part is work in progress)
 -------------------------------------------------

 Conversion to camel case is not always obvious.
 Below you can see the current bahaviour.
-Those examples that behave as intended (X) will be stable in the future.
+Those examples that behave as intended (X) and are also tested (`*Td*`) will be stable in the future.
 Others might be considered to be changed.

 In general it might be desirable to have at least sth. like "pairwise inversity" of the three `to_xxx` functions on the space of `to_xxx(string)`.
 So it might be a good criterion if the following equation holds for any input string: